 Ants are one of those insects who are habitual to living within a colony.
-They are generally peace-loving creatures who will not prefer to harm or disturb you unless they feel threatened by you.
+They are generally peace-loving creatures who do not prefer to harm or disturb you unless they feel threatened by you.
 This is generally the case with every animal or insect out there in nature.

 When ants feel threatened, they usually let out a bite or sting which feels different than those of the other insects, in particular.
-Having said that, these bites can be quite dangerous and even toxic in case of ants of certain specific species.
+Having said that, these bites can be quite dangerous and even toxic in the case of ants of certain species.
 For example, red ant stings may not be too big an issue to deal with, but fire ant stings will definitely have you writhing in pain and agony.

 Ants don’t literally 'bite’ you.
-They just let out a small drop of acidic venom off their mouths on to your skin which causes you to feel that blistering pain like a burn.
+They just let out a small drop of acidic venom off their mouths on your skin which causes you to feel that blistering pain like a burn.
 This burning sensation lasts for a while or even longer depending on the type of ant you have been stung by.

 As mentioned before, ants bite you only when you disturb them, or they feel threatened by your presence.
 Red ant stings do burn but only for a short while.
 They may leave a small swelling on the site of the bite, but nothing more than that.

 This sting is characterized by a burning sensation coupled with redness and swelling of the area.
 Although there is nothing to worry about even if you are bitten by a red ant, you must still look out for allergic reactions.
 Any allergic reaction that happens on your skin during this process will still prevail.
 In that case, you may have to go see a doctor.

 Fire ant bites are deadlier.
 They attack in swarms and successfully manage to cover the person who caused them to lose track of focus.
 Their stings even cause blisters in some people due to their sensitive skin.
 They also leave swollen red spots in the wake of their stings.